Improved modeling methodology and simulation capabilities for IOR are important to perform reliable pilot and full field simulations.

 Task leader: Ove Sævareid, Senior Scientist, NORCE (firstname.lastname@example.org)

-During first half of 2021 three Postdoc have been affiliated with Task 6.
-PostDoc Runar Berge is working to enable discrete fractures in the field scale simulator OPM Flow for simulating flow in fractured reservoirs.
-PostDoc Birane Kane is working on implementation of a state-of-the-art solver for in-compressible Navier-Stokes equations modeling non-Newtonian fluid flow.
-In a joint effort between Task 1 and Task 6 in the center, PostDoc Oddjørn Nødland (UiS) is working to incorporate improved polymer flow models in OPM.
+During first half of 2021 three Postdoc were affiliated with Task 6.
+PostDoc Runar Berge was working to enable discrete fractures in the field scale simulator OPM Flow for simulating flow in fractured reservoirs.
+PostDoc Birane Kane was working on implementation of a state-of-the-art solver for in-compressible Navier-Stokes equations modeling non-Newtonian fluid flow.
+In a joint effort between Task 1 and Task 6 in the center, PostDoc Oddjørn Nødland (UiS) was working to incorporate improved polymer flow models in OPM.